theopensystemslab/fairhold-dashboard/app/components/Dashboard/Help/CostOverTime.md

 Maintenance levels increase with the consumer price index, assumed at a steady {{constructionPriceGrowthPerYear}}% each year.

 ### Private Rent
-This assumes that private rent increases {{rentGrowthPerYear}}% each year.
+This assumes that private rent increases by {{rentGrowthPerYear}}% each year.

 ### Fairhold Land Purchase
 Maintenance levels are identical to freehold.